SEND and Inclusion

 Our Accessibility Plan forms part of the Disability Equality Scheme and sets out how the governing body will improve equality of opportunity for disabled people.
 Our Accessibility Plan can be accessed here.

-If you would like to know more about how we support children in our Before and After School club, click here.
+If you would like to know more about how we support children in Rain and Shine, our Before and After School club, click here.